Explore life in the early days of the republic at this fine 1799 house in Georgetown!

-Built around 1800, Dumbarton House is a fine example of Federal period architecture that features 18th- and 19th-century furniture and decorative arts (paintings, textiles, silver, and ceramics) made and used during the Republic's formative years.
+The house is a fine example of Federal period architecture that features 18th- and 19th-century furniture and decorative arts (paintings, textiles, silver and ceramics) made and used during the Republic's formative years.

-Joseph Nourse, first Register of the U.S. Treasury, and his wife Maria made their home here from 1804 to 1813.
-The next resident, Charles Carroll, harbored First Lady Dolley Madison in August 1814 after she fled the White House as British troops marched on the city.
-Since 1932, Dumbarton House has been the headquarters of The National Society of THe Colonial Dames of America, a non-profit organization founded in 1891 dedicated to historic preservation, public service and education.
+Joseph Nourse, first Register of the U.S. Treasury, and his wife Maria made this their home from 1804 to 1813.
+The next resident, Charles Carroll, offered shelter to First Lady, Dolley Madison, in August 1814 after she fled the White House as British troops marched on the city.
+Since 1932, Dumbarton House has been the headquarters of the NSCDA, a non-profit organization founded in 1891 that is dedicated to historic preservation, public service and education.

-Admission: Adults/Seniors $5.00; No charge for children and students with valid ID
+Admission: Adults/Seniors $8.00; Members: Free.
+No charge for children and students with valid ID